HYPPOLYTA/IFS/README.md

 Here Are All The Projects And Exercises Related To My Work In "IFS" (For Students)

 ### 🔺Introduction To Computer Science And Programming
+-  [Link to SLIDES]
+-  Exercises

 ### 🔺Intruduction To Python
+-  [Link to SLIDES]
+-  Exercises
+        - Knapsack problem
+        -
 ### 🔺Advance Python

 -  math library